 It is possible to profit and make money spread betting on the financial markets, if you buy low and sell high, or sell high and buy low.
 But as with any form of short-term leveraged speculating on the financial markets, it may be harder than you think.

-If you look in our comparison tables of spread betting platforms you can see that less than 30% of retail traders make money spread betting.
+If you look at our comparison tables of spread betting platforms, you can see that less than 30% of retail traders make money spread betting.

 I have worked in the spread betting industry for more than 20 years as a broker, research provider and reviewed and there are some common themes that are consistent in profitable spread betting traders.
 In those two decades, I’ve dealt with all sorts of clients from absolute beginners to large institutional hedge funds and from that here are some tips on how you can increase your chances of making money from financial spread betting.

 Can you make money spread betting on the financial markets?